Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 Resistance: +25

 **Bestial**
 The Basilisk isn't driven by higher desires like many other summons (and ninja), as a result it cannot be bribed or reasoned with.
-It has a +10 bonus to its defenses aginst any form of genjutsu.
+It has a +10 bonus to its defenses aginst any form of genjutsu, which is already factored into its listed bonus above.

 **Thick Hide**
 Basilisks have a Damage Reduction of 60.